Local Energy Audits

 Total UA Alternative

-The 2021 IRC/IECC allows a builder to decrease the insulating value (higher U-factor) one component if it is equalized by increasing the insulating value (lower U-factor) of another component.
+The 2018 IRC/IECC allows a builder to decrease the insulating value (higher U-factor) one component if it is equalized by increasing the insulating value (lower U-factor) of another component.
 As long as the total UA (U-factor x Surface Area) is equal to or lower than what it would have been if the house had been built to the prescriptive tables, the house is compliant.
 Utilizing this pathway requires evaluation of the building with approved software.
+This was also allowed in the 2009 IECC.

 The software most commonly used for UA analysis is REScheck, which is available free from the federal government.
 Click the logo to go to the download site.